suriyun-production/mmorpg-kit-docs/docs/pages/108-animator-character-model.md

 ![](../images/105/11.png)
 * * *

-After done you can save it as a prefab (drag to any folder in `Project` tab).
+After done you can save it as a prefab (drag to any folder in `Project` window).